Check Library¶

 check_relation(counter_to_verify = ref_cnt);

-case there is no need for a second evaluation in order to create the
+hand operands separated in the call itself, thus eliminating the need for a second evaluation in order to create the

 error message.